Everything You Should Know About St. Isaac’s Cathedral in St. Petersburg

 This light play is what makes these mosaic designs so captivating to look at.
 The architecture of the space also helps set the mood to a sacred realm of religious mosaic wall art.
 Even for those who are not religious or practice a different religion, there is a beauty to be found from the sheer awe experienced from simply viewing these gorgeous mosaic designs.
 Art enthusiasts old and young have been lost in wonder viewing these delightful works of art.

-Intermittent into some of the mosaic wall designs lay precious stones and marble.
+Intermittent into some of the mosaic designs lay precious stones and marble.
 Stones such as lapis malachite and lapis lazuli can be seen inset within the mosaic pattern.
 Since the art of mosaic work lies within the tiny fragments of color and pieces of tile, you have to really be looking in order to notice the precious stones.
 Set among the gorgeously painted tiles, it could be a bit difficult to see any of these unless you’re looking for them since they all sparkle so brilliantly.
 The difference in using these precious stones for texture is in the detail and shading.
 There are pieces that are much more luminous than others due to these stones intermittent with the brilliantly colored tiles.

 Alabaster marble also lights up the cathedral in some areas.
-Going back to those tactful lighting techniques, the marble is used, not only to add a brilliant sheen into certain spaces but can actually act as a reflector of light for certain mosaic art designs.
+Going back to those tactful lighting techniques, the marble is used, not only to add a brilliant sheen into certain spaces but can actually act as a reflector of light for certain religious mosaic art.
 This casting of light is extremely subtle, but the sparkle and glimmer of the tiles will catch the viewer’s eye as more brilliant and breathtaking.
 Since white is a color typically used in the painting world to extenuate color, it only makes sense that light marble can be used as a mirror to bounce light off of to present the same effect.
 Again, true artists and artisans helped craft the interior of the cathedral, so there are plenty of tricks of the trade found all throughout the space in order to make each brilliant mosaic work of art look their absolute best.

-While there are hundreds of thousands of pieces of mosaic artwork throughout the world, it is relatively rare to find mosaic wall art that is as stunning and lifelike as a painting.
+While there are hundreds of thousands of pieces of religious mosaic art throughout the world, it is relatively rare to find mosaic wall art that is as stunning and lifelike as a painting.
 That is the exact kind of mosaic art that you will find inside the St. Isaacs Cathedral in Russia.
 With careful precision, each mosaic work of art was replicated and crafted in order to withstand the test of time for generations to enjoy.
 It took hundreds of skilled craftsmen to, not only construct these replicas but to make sure that their beauty and integrity remain preserved for centuries to come.